bilibili/flv.js/docs/multipart.md

     "withCredentials": false,

     // Optional
-    // true by default, do not indicate if you have to deal with audio-only or video-only stream "hasAudio": true,
+    // true by default, do not indicate unless you have to deal with audio-only or video-only stream "hasAudio": true,
     "hasVideo": true,